teearkay/AI-Generated-Release-Notes/README.md

 This solution extracts work item data from an Azure DevOps query—a popular method for tracking items in every release—and automatically generates release notes in Markdown format (see: [Results](#results)).

 The repository contains the source code for an Azure Durable Function App that exposes APIs encapsulating the release note generation logic.
+See [Readme](./release-notes-app/README.md) to get started!

 A PowerAutomate workflow invokes these APIs to orchestrate the overall process (see: [High Level Architecture](#high-level-architecture)).

 The solution leverages a prompt-chained framework to process input data at various stages (see: [Low Level Architecture](#low-level-architecture)).
 Additionally, retrieval-augmented generation is employed to perform semantic searches on public product documentation, ensuring that the output is aligned with the language familiar to customers.